Meeting 4 November 13, 2002

 Myers noted that the length of the Senate meeting may need to be extended on November 20.
 Ewing suggested that the Senate bring a motion at 5 p.m. and if needed to stay longer.
 Eason stated that if someone teaches a 6 p.m. class, they may want to make arrangements for an alternate to replace them when they need to leave the meeting.

 Myers opened discussion on the distribution of the next agenda for the November 20 FS meeting.
-Myers reported that the Faculty Guide is rigid as to when the agenda for our next meeting has to go out, and it has to go out today.
+Myers reported that the Academic Policy and Procedure is rigid as to when the agenda for our next meeting has to go out, and it has to go out today.
 One way through this would be for Myers to receive the Senate’s unanimous consent that the agenda be sent out on Friday, November 15.
 Approved unanimously.

 Myers announced the Jennies Volleyball game and encouraged the Senators to attend.